Chapter 1: Color Management

 Exit full screenEnter Full screen

-The CIE 1931 Color Matching Functions convert spectral energy distributions into a measure of color, XYZ.
-XYZ predicts if two spectral distributions appear identical to an average human observer. […] When you integrate a spectral power distribution with CIE 1931 curves, the output is referred to as CIE XYZ tristumulus values.
+The CIE 1931 Color Matching Functions convert spectral energy distributions into a measure of color, XYZ. […] When you integrate a spectral power distribution with CIE 1931 curves, the output is referred to as CIE XYZ tristumulus values.

 010_colorManagement_175_diagramme_recap_FHD